mabiesen/replicating_pa_mail_in_ballot_returned_anomaly/README.md

 Q: Greg used Excel, which everyone has.
 Why didnt you provide the code as excel capable?

 A: As Greg noted in his Tik-Tok video, Excel is limited to  only holding 'x' number of rows.
-The Ruby programming language has no such problem, one can read csv to memor without the application freezing.
+The Ruby programming language does not encounter this issue, one can read csv to memory without the application freezing or rejecting the data.
 Why Ruby?
 Because I wanted this to be quick, and this is the language I am working with presently.